 Abner Kneeland was a powerful and energetic Universalist minister whose religious doubts and political beliefs sent him to a Massachusetts prison in 1838.

 Depending on who you asked, Abner Kneeland was either ‘a venerable, learned and strictly moral man,’ or ‘hoary-headed apostle of Satan.’

 He was also a free thinker and a pantheist, which is what got him into trouble, at least technically.
 But he was prosecuted as much for telling working people and immigrants to question authority.

 His conviction was widely denounced and no one was ever prosecuted for blasphemy in Massachusetts again.

 Young Abner Kneeland

-He moved to a parish in Philadelphia in 1818, where he was an energetic church leader, publishing sermons and tracts, editing newspapers, compiling a hymnal, translating the New Testament and developing a new system of spelling.
+He then moved to a parish in Philadelphia in 1818.
+Kneeland energetically led the church, publishing sermons and tracts, editing newspapers, compiling a hymnal, translating the New Testament and developing a new system of spelling.
 He fell under the influence of utopian socialist Robert Owen and began to adopt then-radical ideas about social reform.
 Before his free thinking got him into trouble in Philadelphia, he moved to a church in New York City.